 Until we can meet regularly in person our church will be having most of our opportunities to gather, connect and grow over Zoom.
 Below is a list of what is happening each week.

-The current Monday Night Bible study led by Pastor Kent on Monday nights begins Monday, July 27th.
-This study spends five weeks in the series, In the Dust of the Rabbi, by Ray Vander Laan.
+The current Monday Night Bible study led by Pastor Kent on Monday nights begins Monday, August 31st.
+This study spends seven weeks in the series, The Book of First Peter, by Kyle Idleman.
 Below is the study description:

 Zoom Link: Click here to join the Bible study on Zoom